TikoMan/backend-test-/README.md

 # Basic Blog Platform

 A simple blog platform with user authentication, blog post CRUD operations, and commenting features.
-This project is built using Node.js and Sequelize with MySQL.
+This project is built using Node.js,Express and Mongoose with MongoDB.

 ## Setup Instructions